World Meteorological Organization

 • interfaces and APIs for Global Services (Global Discovery Catalogue)

-Throughout the WIS2 Implementation timeline, the architecture, standards definitions as well as key software components were developed, deployed and tested in parallel, in an agile manner.
-These software include (but are not limited to):
+Throughout the WIS2 Implementation timeline, the architecture[27], standards definitions as well as key software components were developed, deployed and tested in parallel, in an agile manner.
+These software components include (but are not limited to):

 Software WIS2 component(s)